 - The implementation of AI will become an increasingly vital business function in 2023.
 Every day we create roughly 5 quintillion bytes of data, and that number is growing at an exponential rate.
 But this data is only as effective as the AI systems we use to manage, regulate, and mine it for insights.

 - AI will continue to positively affect the customer experience in 2023 and beyond.
-Gartner predicts that organizations with customer service channels that properly embed AI will experience a 25% increase in operational efficiency.
+Gartner predicts that organisations with customer service channels that properly embed AI will experience a 25% increase in operational efficiency.

 - By 2027, advanced chatbots will be able to process 95% of customer interactions, cutting human involvement to 5% over the next decade.